L-1 visa: Job Offshoring & Knowledge Transfer

+Naturalization

 Some policy scholars have noted that even as companies say the L-1 visa serves to transition guest workers into naturalized U.S. workers, employers have done little to sponsor these visa workers for green cards.
 In 2008, Intel and Exxon Mobil sponsored none of its L-1 visa workers for green cards after receiving 226 and 207, respectively.

-Expedited Green Cards for "Executives" and "Managers"

-Critics of the program say the L-1 visa provides an expedited green card pathway.
-L-1A visa workers qualify for an EB-1 visa green card.
-The EB-1 is supposed to be for people with "extraordinary ability."
-The allowance of executives and managers relaxes the standards set for the first preference employment-based category.

-Top L-1 employers by petitions approved
+Visa Statistics

 Use for other countries

 An individual with a valid L-1 visa does not need a visa to enter Costa Rica for tourism for up to 30 days.
 The L-1 visa must be stamped in the passport and be valid for at least six months.
 The passport needs to be valid for at least six months after entering Costa Rica.